-For a choice location sandwiched between Chinatown and Old Montreal, stay at these hotels near Palais des Congrès, a nice spot for avid walkers who want to explore different city centre neighborhoods or for those who direct access to the underground city.
+For a choice location sandwiched between Chinatown and Old Montreal, stay at these hotels near Palais des Congrès, which is a nice spot if you're an avid walker who wants to explore different city center neighborhoods or if you want direct access to the underground city.

 05 of 06

 06 of 06